casper-network/docs/source/docs/casper/workflow/developers/verify-transfer.md

 -   `id` - Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
 -   `node-address` - An IP address of a node on the network
 -   `state-root-hash` - Hex-encoded hash of the network state
 -   `key` - The base key for the query.
-This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.
+This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash, or deploy-info hash.

 **Important response fields:**